-It used to be thought that it was almost impossible for the average aquarist with a reef tank to keep many corals in a healthy state.
-With the advancements in both the science and technology over the past decade, it is now possible to keep corals in the home aquarium successfully.
-Due largely to their lower lighting requirements, soft corals, such as Mushrooms were among the first corals to yield good results in the home aquarium.
-As aquarium lighting improved and the understanding of what corals require, many SPS and LPS corals were added to the list of successfully kept corals.
+It was once thought to be impossible for the average aquarist with a reef tank to keep many corals in a healthy state.
+With the advancements in both science and technology over the past decade, it is now possible to keep corals in the home aquarium successfully.
+Owing largely to their lower lighting requirements, soft corals, such as Mushroom corals were among the first to yield good results in home aquariums.
+As aquarium lighting improved and the understanding of what lighting corals require, many small polyp stony (SPS) and large polyp stony (LPS) corals were added to the list of successfully kept corals.

 Rust Brown Flatworm

-The Rust Brown Flatworm is the most common flatworm found in home aquariums.
-It is rust, brown or tan in color with a red dot and will reach a size of about 1/4".
+The Rust Brown Flatworm (Convolutriloba retrogemma) is the most common flatworm found in home marine aquariums.
+It is rust brown to tan in color with a bright red dot about three-quarters of the way down its body and will reach a size of about 1/4".
 They are oval and somewhat elongated with two tail-like appendages.
-It has been identified as Convolutriloba retrogemma and reproduces rapidly in nutrient rich marine aquariums.
-In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, thereby "starving" the coral.
+It reproduces rapidly in nutrient-rich marine aquariums.
+In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, effectively starving the coral.
 Some believe that this flatworm also consumes the resident zooxanthellae on the coral's surface.
-This flatworm is normally found in areas of the aquarium with low water movement and can be seen on the surface of the corals.
+This flatworm is normally found in areas of the aquarium with low water movement and can be seen crawling on the surface of the corals.

-This flatworm is white to opaque in color and oval in shape.
-It consumes the actual tissue of Acropora sp. corals at a rapid rate.
+This flatworm (Amakusaplana acroporae) is white to opaque in color and oval in shape.
+It consumes the actual tissue of Acropora corals at a rapid rate.
 It seems to prefer the smaller polyped corals, such as the Tricolor and Staghorn species.
-This flatworm's presence can be detected by the rapid loss of tissue on Acropora specimens and the appearance of gold to brown egg masses left on the coral skeletons.
+This flatworms' presence can be detected by the rapid loss of tissue on Acropora specimens and the appearance of gold to brown egg masses left on the coral skeletons.

 Both the Rust Brown Flatworm and the Acropora-Eating Flatworm can overrun the corals in your tank if left unchecked.
 There are several methods used to control flatworms in your tank.